-Early Birthday present for Lawson
+Early Birtday present for Lawson - 11th January

 COPYRIGHT FREE IMAGE: by Geoff Ridder: Defending TRS champion Liam Lawson has retaken the lead in this year's series after winning the NZ Motor Cup at Pukekohe.